Prev Arrow Commodities

 What is Crude Oil?

-Crude Oil is a key commodity in the global market, with its price movements heavily influenced by supply and demand dynamics, geopolitical factors, and economic indicators.
+Crude Oil is a key commodity in the global market, with its price movements heavily influenced by geopolitical tensions, supply-demand dynamics, and natural disasters.
+Today, the market experienced a strong bearish movement.

 Why is Crude Oil going down?